 WELCOME TO YOUTHMUN!

-Held at the prestigious London School of Economics, YouthMUN is an annual model United Nations conference serving secondary students of all experience levels.
+Held at the prestigious London School of Economics and Political Science, YouthMUN is an annual model United Nations conference serving secondary students of all experience levels.
 During the course of the three-day conference, delegates will be tasked with debating and solving some of the most challenging issues confronting the international community today.
 We invite you to join us on one of the best weekends of the year!

 EVALUATING THE EVOLVING NATURE OF EMERGING CRISES AND THEIR IMPLICATIONS ON GLOBAL GOVERNANCE

 There is a new world dynamic taking order through the recent challenges confronting the international community.
 With 2020 marking the 5th Anniversary of the Sustainable Development Goals (SDGs), the current state of world affairs begs the question of whether the UN has fulfilled its founding goals of global cooperation for peace and prosperity.
 Are these established frameworks suitable in responding to today’s threats?

 While we are facing a ‘new era’ of conflict which is increasingly waged between domestic groups rather than states, fast and drastic technological developments require much greater prioritisation than before.
 The Fourth Industrial Revolution characterises a decline in economic interdependence through drastic changes to established value-chain patterns as countries focus more on national or regional production agendas.
 ‘Made in China 2025’ policy and the ‘America First’ policy are direct examples.
 It is, thus, no surprise that the WTO has forecasted a decline in world trade of 13-32% in 2020.